zacjmurphy/DarkRefined/custom-media-covers.md

 <hr>

-### 🖼️ Presets: Modify these styles according to your own liking
+### 🖼️ Presets with previews: Modify these styles according to your own liking

 <details>
   <summary><i>This is how the covers look without this add-on.</i></summary>